Please note nothing in this post is sponsored including any mention of food, hotels, or activities.

 Elephant Haven Kanchanaburi is the newest branch of the popular Chiang Mai located Elephant Nature Park.
 Once a riding and trekking camp, it has been converted into a full sanctuary where 7 female elephants are currently living out their retirement in peace and comfort.
 In the future, there are plans to build structures to allow for males and babies to live there as well.

 We did a LOT of research before settling on Elephant Nature Park.
 While there were other parks that seemed to be doing similar work, Elephant Nature Park is the oldest and most trusted of the bunch.
 After hours of googling, poking, and prodding, we decided we’d rather put our money into a place where we felt confident that the elephants were the top priority.
-After weeks of eating and bouncing around the country, hiking waterfalls and just generally enjoying the country, and were so excited to spend time that was not at all focused on us.
+We’d spent weeks of eating and bouncing around the country, hiking waterfalls and just generally enjoying the country, and were so excited to spend time that was all about the elephants in Kanchanaburi.

 Wanting to spend as much time as possible with the elephants, we opted for the overnight stay.

 Kanchanaburi is a small touristy town about 3 hours outside of Bangkok by train or 2 by bus located in the River Kwai.
 Charming and beautiful, we stayed the night before and after our stay at Elephant Haven Kanchanaburi.
 Our hotel, Good Times Resort, was a really cute place with clean and well-priced rooms on the river.
 We spent the day we got there touring around, renting bikes for the equivalent of about $1 USD and heading up to caves and the bridge on the River Kwai.
 We could have spent at least another night or two in the town, we loved it.